Skip to main content

 How does Procore compare to Projul for pricing?

 Procore uses revenue-based custom pricing starting around $10,000/year and scaling to $600,000+ for large enterprises.
-Projul uses flat-rate transparent pricing with no per-user or per-revenue fees, no per-user fees, and features designed for contractors in one platform.
+Projul uses flat-rate transparent pricing - Core at $4,788/yr, Core+ at $7,188/yr, and Pro at $14,388/yr - with no per-user fees and no revenue-based calculations.
 For small to mid-size contractors, Projul typically costs a fraction of what Procore charges.
 Compare pricing here.

 Frequently Asked Questions